Provisioning a Docker workload

 A Docker image is required for the following instructions.
 Refer to the Docker documentation for help on creating a Docker image.
 Note that Docker images in TAR.GZ format are not supported.

-3. Select the Docker symbol (Add new Docker workload) in the upper-right.
+Select the orange Docker symbol (Add new Docker workload) in the upper-right.

-4. In the new window, enter a name for the workload.
+In the new window, enter a name for the Docker workload.

 Enter a name for the version of this workload.